boldingd/EclipsePhaseContent/HumbleBeginnings.md

 The habitat is small and simply constructed: it consists of a primary chamber, roughly circular, about 130m in diameter, 20m high at the center, and burried 6m down; the center is occupied by a green-space park, a small circulating stream, and public buildings, with private residences and businesses located in modules set into the wall of the chamber.
 Five side-tunnles radiate from the central chamber, the longest being about 50m long; these tunnels are lined with smaller modules.

-> **plasmage**: How hard would that be to infiltrate, do you think?
->
-> **anarcate**: I mean, that's not exactly a detailed description, but probably not hard?
->
-> **Bauble**: Not hard.
-> They don't have the kind of major security that big, rich habs have.
-> Main access is by by standard air-locks with IR and t-ray cameras, doors in trenches on the surface.
-> They've got standard spimes inside, and that's about it.
-> And they're circle-A, so they're not checking nanotat IDs.
->
-> **plasmage**: So someone with circle-A rep could just walk in?
->
-> **Bauble**: Maybe.
-> They're also on guard there, kind of suspicious.

 The habitat has living space for a little more than three thousand people — assuming needed maintenance and upkeep is performed, and in particular that the life-support systems are modernised.

 > **\/\/ Sentinel Identity Exposure; \/\/ Need-to-Know Only (implied)**